microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

   - `"onCurrent"`: Only summon the window if it's **already on** the current virtual desktop

-Neither `desktop` nor `monitor` is a required parameter - if either is ommitted, the omitted property will default to `toCurrent`.
+Neither `desktop` nor `monitor` is a required parameter - if either is omitted, the omitted property will default to `toCurrent`.

 Together, these settings interact in the following ways: